Parkway Tree Program

 Locating & Planting Trees

 The City will work with the homeowner to locate the tree.
-All trees will be purchased for a fall planting except for oak trees, which will be planted the following spring.
+All trees will be purchased for a spring planting.
 The tree will be planted, mulched, and watered (once) by the City.
 After the initial watering, care is the responsibility of purchaser.
 No guarantee of viability will be provided.